misirlu13/Socket.MVC/README.md

 ### Init

-Init takes up to 4 different arguments.
+Init takes 3 different arguments.

-`socketMVC.init('socket.io', 'app', 'path', 'config')`
+`socketMVC.init('socket.io', 'socket', 'config')`
   - `Socket.io` This is simply a `var` that is equal to `require('socket.io')`
   - `Socket` This is the socket that is returned from Socket.io after a connection is made
   - `Config` This is an obj that you can pass to configure your Socket.MVC experience